 Plant in full sun or light shade, with the pointy tip downwards, in moist, free-draining soil, around 2.5cm deep and 5cm apart.
 If you stagger your planting, anemones will bloom from mid-to-late winter to late spring-early summer, depending on where you live.

 Those in shade will have longer stems (up to 10cm longer) but the quality of the flowers will not be affected.

 Feed regularly for continuous blooms.
 Anemones are treated as annuals in commercial production.
 In the home garden you should get another season, albeit fewer flowers, from your tubers.
 The flowers last 4-6 days in the vase.

 Ranunculus also need chilling in areas with mild winters (four weeks in the fridge), and a soak in tepid water before planting out.

 Some commercial flower growers soak the dry tubers in running water for 4-6 hours, adding a fungicide treatment during the last 20 minutes.
 The tubers are then planted in a tray of damp perlite or vermiculite and placed in a cooler.
 After 3-4 weeks, those tubers that have produced shoots are planted out.

 For a home gardener, it’s easiest to chill the tubers in the fridge, then soak them for 2-4 hours before planting out.
 Plant 2.5-5cm deep with the claws facing down, and 15-20cm apart.
 Don’t plant any closer, as crowded tubers often rot.

-Like anemones, ranunculus should be fed regularly for strong, continuous blooms, about once
+Like anemones, ranunculus should be fed regularly for strong, continuous blooms, about once a fortnight.

 Pick your blooms when the buds begin to show colour.
 They will last 10-14 days in the vase.